Web Analytics

 San Diego Proposal Ideas

 Despite being the second largest city in California, San Diego is still a town with charm and character, and is an ideal choice for a proposal vacation.
-With miles of stunning coastline and pristine beaches, as well as fabulous restaurants and historic landmarks, there plenty of places for you to ask that all important question.
+With miles of stunning coastline and pristine beaches, as well as fabulous restaurants and historic landmarks, there are plenty of places for you to ask that all important question.

 Proposing With a View of the Ocean